This article is sponsored by the U.S. Department of Health and Human Services. Thank you for supporting the brands that support Motherly and mamas.

 As the pandemic rages on, Covid vaccine rollouts across the U.S. have brought waves of relief to millions—but the tide also has a dark side.
 Countless myths have surfaced regarding the vaccines' safety, especially when it comes to fertility.

-And now that Pfizer's Covid vaccine has been authorized for use in kids ages 5 to 11, many parents are wondering whether getting the shot now will impact their child's future fertility.
-While it's understandable that parents may be worried about vaccine side effects in their kids (children aren't just tiny adults, after all), we have zero evidence that the mRNA technology used in the Pfizer vaccine affects fertility in any way.
+While it's understandable that parents may be worried about vaccine side effects in themselves or their kids (children aren't just tiny adults, after all), we have zero evidence that the mRNA technology used in the Pfizer or Moderna vaccines affect fertility in any way.

 Vaccines in general have a long and storied history of being entwined with fertility fears—and the prevalence of social media has only added fuel to that fire, making false claims and misinformation about the Covid vaccine spread further, faster.